‘A lot of anxiety’ for Democrats as Biden agenda stalls

 “There’s a lot of anxiety,” said Rep. Ro Khanna, D-Ca., who had been a co-chair of Bernie Sanders’ presidential bid.
 “It’s a question really for President Biden: What kind of president does he want to be?”

 The summer work period is traditionally among the busiest for Congress, but especially sharpened this year as Democrats strain to deliver on Biden’s agenda.
-Senate Majority Leader Chuck Schumer warned colleagues that June will “test our resolve” as senators returned Monday with infrastructure talks dragging and the limits of bipartisanship in the 50-50 Senate increasingly clear.
+Senate Majority Leader Chuck Schumer warned colleagues that June will “test our resolve.”
+Infrastructure talks are dragging, though Biden is expected to talk again Tuesday with Sen. Shelley Moore Capito, the lead Republican negotiator.
+But the limits of bipartisanship in the 50-50 Senate are increasingly clear.

 “Do I feel discouraged?
-Yes,” said Rep. Pramila Jayapal, D-Wash., chairwoman of the Congressional Progressive Caucus.
+Yes,” said Rep. Pramila Jayapal, D-Wash., chairwoman of the Congressional Progressive Caucus, warning of a failure to deliver on the promises.
 “We will lose voters for a generation.”

 Schumer, in setting the agenda, is challenging senators to prepare to make tough choices.
 But he is also facing a test of his own ability to lead the big-tent party through a volatile period of shifting priorities and tactics in the aftermath of the Trump era and the Capitol insurrection.